 Organic Fair Trade Baby Clothing

-What do fair trade and organic mean, and what is the difference between ‘fair trade’ and ‘fairtrade’.
-Also, we explain the differences in the quality of organic baby clothing?
+What does fair trade and organic mean and the difference between ‘fair trade’ and ‘fairtrade’?
+Also, we explain the differences in the quality of organic baby clothing.

 What is the difference between ‘fairtrade and fair trade?